 2. Overdue payment reminder

-No one loves following up on late payments, but it’s part of running a business.
+No one loves following up on unpaid invoices, but it’s part of running a business.
 For small business owners, timely payments are critical to maintaining cash flow, yet 87% of businesses report that their invoices are paid after the due date.

 Always include details like the invoice number, original due date, and a direct payment link to make it as easy as possible for your client to settle up.